PhD in Economics

 Students from foreign universities are expected to have equivalent backgrounds.
 Although equivalency is difficult to determine, here are some guidelines for a few countries from which we commonly receive inquiries:

 A student whose native language is not English, and who has not completed an English-language degree in a predominantly English-speaking country, must submit a TOEFL or IELTS score.
-The minimum acceptable TOEFL score for the Dept of Economics is 580 (237 on the computerized exam; 92 iBT); the minimum acceptable IELTS score is 7.5.
-Please note, the minimum requirement for the Dept of Economics is higher than the School of Graduate Studies minimum of 6.5.
+The minimum acceptable TOEFL score for the Dept of Economics is 580 (237 on the computerized exam; 92 iBT); the minimum acceptable IELTS score is 6.5 with a minimum score of 5.5 in each category.

 If you have any questions email them to econgrd@mcmaster.ca.
 Please be patient all emails will be answered.